Kiran7007/Interview-Preparation/dsa/trees.md

 ### Answer

-- **Deep explanation:** Path copying updates only nodes along the path from root to changed leaf; unchanged subtrees are shared (structural sharing), giving \(O(h)\) time and small extra memory per operation.
+- **In plain words:** Path copying updates only nodes along the path from root to changed leaf; unchanged subtrees are shared (structural sharing), giving \(O(h)\) time and small extra memory per operation.
-- **Internal working:** Clone nodes along the path; reuse old child pointers for untouched branches.
+- **How it works:** Clone nodes along the path; reuse old child pointers for untouched branches.
-- **Trade-offs:** More complex than mutable trees; great for concurrency + undo stacks.
+- **What to watch for:** More complex than mutable trees; great for concurrency + undo stacks.
-- **Real-world example:** Compose-like state snapshots or collaborative outline trees.
+- **Example:** Compose-like state snapshots or collaborative outline trees.

 ### Key takeaway